Open-Technology-Foundation/bash_docstring/README.md

 ## Docstrings for Shell/Bash

-Docstrings are extremely useful for centralising documentation in one place, helping to standarise the content that appears in READMEs, manpages and command-line help.
+Docstrings are very useful for centralising documentation in one place, and helps to standarise the information that appears in READMEs, manpages and command-line help.

 Bash docstrings are a semantic near-equivalent of Python docstrings.
-The `bash_docstring` script/function thus emulates Python's
+The `bash_docstring` script/function emulates Python's `__doc__`.
-`__doc__`.

 ## Bash Docstring Structure